𖥤

 How Many Birds Would It Take to Carry My Shadow is an immersive, generative installation that reimagines the weightlessness of our shadows.
 I was inspired by the fluid, collective intelligence of bird murmurations that seem to defy gravity, I began to imagine my weightless shadow take flight.

 Using a depth Kinect camera, the work captures bodies in real-time.
-I convert their silhouettes into point clouds that either scatter or assemble in response to human gestures and jazz improvisations.
+I convert their silhouettes into point clouds that either scatter or assemble in response to human gestures and live music improvisations.

 additional info